Gulf of Mexico and East Coast Carbon Cruise (GOMECC–5)

 Under the direction of Dr. Sharon Herzka (Principal Investigator), UTMSI scientists Alfonsina (Kena) Romo Curiel, Lauren Bomer, and Sofia Armada Tapia will study zooplankton and ichthyoplankton (larval fish) during the 2025 GOMECC expedition to understand how ocean acidification and other environmental factors affect marine food webs.

 Dr. Herzka’s project, funded through the OA CRUISE opportunity, complements the broader GOMECC-5 goals by examining biological responses within the pelagic ecosystem.
 Using fine-mesh nets, the team will collect zooplankton and ichthyoplankton to assess biomass, abundance, and community structure—focusing on pteropods, small marine snails vital to the food web.
-They will also analyze carbon and nitrogen content to evaluate nutritional quality and identify whether pteropods and other species can serve as indicators of ocean acidification in the Gulf of America.
+They will also analyze carbon and nitrogen content to evaluate carbon and nitrogen sources throughout the basin, nutritional quality of the zooplankton, and identify whether pteropods and other species can serve as indicators of ocean acidification in the Gulf of Mexico/America.

 More Information